inloco/incognia-node/README.md

 ## Regions

 You can setup regions.
-The default region is `us`, but you can instantiate with `br` region:
+The default is `us`, but you can initialize with `br`:

 ```js
 const { IncogniaApi, Region } = require('@incognia/api')